json-schema-org/blog/pages/posts/hello-2023--hello-json-schema-community.md

 ## Who is this guy?

 My whole career, APIs have been at the core of everything.
 In the first part of my career, I focused on the engineering aspect of building APIs, playing all the possible team roles.
-Later, I focused on API Design and Governance, leading API Programs, and finally, my focus has been Developer Experience and Developer Relations because this human aspect is the most critical for a technology or product to be successful.
+Later, I focused on API Design and Governance, leading API Programs, and most recently, my focus has been Developer Experience and Developer Relations because this human aspect is the most critical for a technology or product to be successful.

 Having said that, I see myself as a mix of 1/3 Software Engineering 1/3 API Strategy 1/3 Developer Relations, but I am constantly learning and testing new things, and today I am investing in Product Strategy/Growth.
 With this diverse background, I hope to be a good complement to the current JSON Schema Team.